cibi-sudo/cibi-sudo/README.md

 I'm studying computer applications for my degree.

-I have a great deal of passion for testing, web development, and web 3.
+I have a great deal of passion for testing, web development and web 3.

 I'm currently learning React.